nehertz/cse423-compiler/README.md

 # How to install Python dependencies

 * Run this in your terminal: Tested on Ubuntu bionic
-* Note: no more dependencies added after project 1

 ```
 pip3 install -r documentation/requirements.txt
 ```